 - Did you get sunburned as a child?
 Skin cancer as an adult can be caused by sunburns you got years ago.

-How It's Made Apple cider vinegar is made from the juice that remains after apples are crushed.
+Apple cider vinegar is made from the juice that remains after apples are crushed.
 The juiced is fermented with yeast and converted to ethanol.
 Next, it’s fermented with bacteria to create acetic acid and sharp, tangy vinegar.
 The amount of acetic acid in apple cider vinegars varies from 1 to 11 percent.